faryabib/faryabib.github.io/people.md

 * [Aanchal Mongai](https://sites.google.com/iiitd.ac.in/aanchalmongia) joined the lab after her doctoral training at the IIIT Delhi.
 Aanchal develops machine learning algorithms for the analysis of spatial genomics data.

-* Bo He joined the lab after his training at the City of Hope National Medical Center in cancer epigenetics.
-Bo is interested in understanding mechanisms of locus specific chromatin folding in Notch-mutated cancers.

 * Ashkan Bigledi joined the lab as a PhD student after his training in bioinformatics at Harvard.
 Ashakan is specialized in developing clinical sequencing workflows and researches pathogenic mutation prioritization.

+* David Wilkes joined the lab after his undergraduate studies in biology in Penn State Abingron.
+In addition to managing the lab, David is pursuing his Master's degree in cell biology at the Jefferson University.

 * Brent Perlman is a student at Vagelos Program in Life Sciences & Management.
 He works on analysis and visualization of chromatin conformation data sets.